MarcL/marclittlemore.com/src/posts/2021/01-january/2021-01-25-learning-to-learn.md

 One of my team asked me a fantastic question today.

 {% quote %}
-"How do I stay on top of learning about software development technologies and best practices?"
+How do I stay on top of learning about software development technologies and best practices?
 {% endquote %}

 There's an information overload in the software development world.
 Every day there's a new framework, a new library, a new technology stack, or a new programming language.
 It feels like you have to learn everything, especially if you're not an experienced developer yet.